 As part of Camp Tuscazoar’s centennial celebration, a collection of 100 historic sites throughout camp were identified and marked with a unique sign.
 Visitors are encouraged to hike to many or all of these sites to learn more about the camp’s rich history.

-In our jam-packed December 2022 BREEZE newsletter, read about our upcoming Gold Rush and Maple Days events.
-We also highlight several recent projects at camp, take a look at our conservation, recycling and River Sweep plans for 2023, recap our recent camp events, and much more!
+In our jam-packed March 2023 BREEZE newsletter, read about our upcoming Maple Days and Dover Dam Weekend events.
+We also highlight several recent projects at camp, take a look at our River Sweep plans for 2023, recap our recent camp events and projects, including our parade float, and much more!

 Check out the latest mountain biking video shot on the trails at Camp Tuscazoar.
-The video was produced by local videographer Tyler King and covers the course for NICA Mountain Bike Race #4 scheduled for Oct.
-8 at the camp.
+The video was produced by local videographer Tyler King and covers the course for NICA Mountain Bike Race #4 held Oct.
+8, 2022 at the camp.

 These rugged, nylon bags measure 13′ x 10.5″ and are called a “dry bag” because they are waterproof.
 The have a full top closure with a clip to attach it to your belt or backpack.
 Imprinted with the camp’s logo, they are available immediately.